-Ginger, a great anti-inflammatory remedy, relieves, among other things, acute and chronic pain by lowering the body's level of natural pain-causing compounds called prostaglandins.
-Some herbalists, therefore, recommend the use of ginger oil massages - a soothing balm for pain relief and comfort, not to speak of relaxation.
-This also explains why ginger has been commended in the treatment of arthritis, carpal tunnel syndrome [wrist pain, due to continued use of the computer keyboard, for example], muscle aches, sports injuries - and, also cancer.
+A great anti-inflammatory remedy, it is known to relieve, among other things, acute and chronic pain by lowering the body’s level of natural pain-causing compounds called prostaglandins.
+Some herbalists, therefore, recommend the use of ginger oil massages — a soothing balm for pain relief and comfort, not to speak of relaxation.
+This also explains why this popular spice has been commended in the treatment of arthritis, carpal tunnel syndrome [wrist pain, due to continued use of the computer keyboard, for example], muscle aches, sports injuries, and also cancer.

 Just a slice of ginger, kept in the mouth, helps relieve gas and nausea, gently.
 It works without causing that drowsy feeling, unlike conventional medications.
-Since it also acts directly on the digestive tract, ginger significantly reduces stomach distress - nausea and vomiting - following anaesthesia and post-operative surgery.
-Its value in alleviating nausea that follows chemotherapy [cancer treatment] has, as a result, been praised in scientific literature.
+Since it also acts directly on the digestive tract, ginger significantly reduces stomach distress — nausea and vomiting — following anaesthesia and post-operative surgery.
+Its value in alleviating nausea that follows chemotherapy among cancer patients has, as a result, been praised in scientific literature.

-Studies now report that elderly people often benefit from ginger's steadying influence when they have a shaky, or unsteady, gait.
+Studies now report that elderly people often benefit from its steadying influence when they have a shaky, or unsteady, gait.

 Ginger is quite safe, albeit some people are reported to present with symptoms of mild heartburn [acidity] following its intake.
 All the same, no known drug or nutrient interactions have so far been associated with the use of ginger.
 However, the use of ginger as medicine is not recommended during early pregnancy, except under medical supervision.
 Also, therapists suggest that the use of ginger is best avoided 6-7 days before surgery, because the herb can make blood platelets less sticky and lead to post-operative bleeding.